 To be clear, Dharma is not affiliated with any organized religion.
 Dharma is scientific, and would be labelled as what science refers to as the Laws of Nature.
 The Buddha himself was not affiliated with any organized religion, much to their chagrin, and would, by western scientists, be considered an agnostic scientist par excellence.
-For that matter, Jesus the Nazarite, while affiliated with a particular organized religion, deliberately blasphemed it, to their chagrin, and taught the esoteric tantric path which needed no organized religion whatsoever - for which he was crucified.
+For that matter, Jesus the Nazarite, while affiliated with a particular organized religion, deliberately blasphemed it and pointed out that it was really just a too-big-to-fail-bank disguised as religion.
+Then he taught the esoteric tantric path which needed no organized religion whatsoever.
+They had him whacked, sadly.

 The Dharma is the Law of Nature.
 Nature, of course, being predominantly nonphysical, Dharma also is the Law of the Nonphysical, or Spiritual Law.
 Just as there is neither Christian anger nor Muslim anger, but rather a universal anger, so may we also discern that there is neither Hindu suffering nor Buddhist suffering, but rather there is universal suffering.
 And the Law of Nature says: